-The contribution requirement for active employees is governed by \$51.1-145 of the Code of Virginia, as amended, but may be impacted as a result of funding provided to school divisions by the Virginia General Assembly.
+The contribution requirement for active employees is governed by §51.1-145 of the Code of Virginia, as amended, but may be impacted as a result of funding provided to school divisions by the Virginia General Assembly.
 Employees are required to contribute 5.00% of their compensation toward their retirement.
-Each School Division's contractually required employer contribution rate for the year ended June 30, 2024 was 16.62% of covered employee compensation.
-This was the General Assembly approved rate, which was based on an actuarially determined rate from an actuarial valuation as of June 30, 2021.
+Each School Division's contractually required employer contribution rate for the year ended June 30, 2023 was 16.62% of covered employee compensation.
+This rate was based on an actuarially determined rate from an actuarial valuation as of June 30, 2021.
 The actuarially determined rate, when combined with employee contributions, was expected to finance the costs of benefits earned by employees during the year, with an additional amount to finance any unfunded accrued liability.
-Contributions to the pension plan from the School Board were \$7,610,788 and \$7,164,047 for the years ended June 30, 2024 and June 30, 2023, respectively.
+Contributions to the pension plan from the School Board were \$7,164,047 and \$7,022,934 for the years ended June 30, 2023 and June 30, 2022, respectively.

-In June 2023, the Commonwealth made a special contribution of approximately \$147.5 million to the VRS Teacher Retirement Plan.
-This special payment was authorized by Chapter 2 of the Acts of Assembly of 2022, Special Session I, as amended by Chapter 769, 2023 Acts of Assembly Reconvened Session, and is classified as a non-employer contribution.
-The school division's proportionate share is reflected in the Statements of Activities of the financial statements.
+In June 2022, the Commonwealth made a special contribution of approximately \$442.4 million to the VRS Teacher Retirement Plan.
+This special payment was authorized by a budget amendment included in Chapter 1 of the 2022 Appropriation Act, and is classified as a non-employer contribution.